Budapest: Contemporary history after Unification

-Following the capture of Hungary from Nazi Germany by the Red Army, Soviet military occupation ensued, which ended only in 1991.
-The Soviets exerted significant influence on Hungarian political affairs.
+Following the capture of Hungary from Nazi Germany by the Red Army, Soviet military occupation ensued, The Soviets exerted significant influence on Hungarian political affairs.
 In 1949, Hungary was declared a communist People's Republic (People's Republic of Hungary).
 The new Communist government considered the buildings like the Buda Castle symbols of the former regime, and during the 1950s the palace was gutted and all the interiors were destroyed (also see Stalin era).
-On 23 October 1956 citizens held a large peaceful demonstration in Budapest demanding democratic reform.
+On 23 October 1956, citizens held a large peaceful demonstration in Budapest demanding democratic reform.
 The demonstrators went to the Budapest radio station and demanded to publish their demands.
 The regime ordered troops to shoot into the crowd.
 Hungarian soldiers gave rifles to the demonstrators who were now able to capture the building.
 This initiated the Hungarian Revolution of 1956.
 The demonstrators demanded to appoint Imre Nagy to be Prime Minister of Hungary.
 To their surprise, the central committee of the "Hungarian Working People's Party" did so that same evening.
 This uprising was an anti-Soviet revolt that lasted from 23 October until 11 November.
 After Nagy had declared that Hungary was to leave the Warsaw Pact and become neutral, Soviet tanks and troops entered the country to crush the revolt.
 Fighting continued until mid November, leaving more than 3000 dead.
 A monument was erected at the fiftieth anniversary of the revolt in 2006, at the edge of the City Park.
 Its shape is a wedge with a 56 angle degree made in rusted iron that gradually becomes shiny, ending in an intersection to symbolize Hungarian forces that temporarily eradicated the Communist leadership.